Laying off employeesThe page was last modified:

 To lay off your employees when you are winding up your business can be complicated.
 If you are unable to reach an agreement with your employee, it can be useful to engage the services of an expert on employment matters.

-You can read more about the regulations regarding termination of employment in the Swedish Employment Protection Act (SFS 1982:80).
+You can read about the regulations for termination of employment in the Swedish Employment Protection Act (SFS 1982:80).
 The Act protects employees from wrongful dismissal and limits the freedom of employers to lay off their staff.

 Most collective agreements also contain regulations regarding layoff and dismissal.
 You should therefore check your collective agreement or any separate local collective agreement to see what applies to your company.